 - 1. Coordinate the National Fish Passage Program, other Service Programs and Service Field Office activities involving fish passage within the State of California and with the Forum. - 2.
 Continue to support cooperative fish passage activities through the National Fish Passage Program and other Service programs as resources permit. - 3.
-Disseminate Forum goals, objectives, and activities to other federal, tribal, state, and local agencies; watershed workgroups and other non-profit organizations; landowners; and the public. - 4.
-Integrate Forum barrier data into GeoFIN (the Service's National fish barrier database). - 5.
-Meet and coordinate fish passage activities with other MOU signatories and agencies. - 6.
+Promote integrity and scientific excellence within the Forum and involvement in the larger scientific community. - 4.
+Disseminate Forum goals, objectives, and activities to other federal, tribal, state, and local agencies; watershed workgroups and other non-profit organizations; landowners; and the public. - 5.
+Coordinate fish passage activities with other MOU signatories and agencies. - 6.
 Participate as a member of standing committees as needed and resources permit. - 7.
-Manage and coordinate grants and cooperative agreements on behalf of the Forum for all Service National Fish Habitat Action Plan funding provided to the Forum. - 8.
+Manage and coordinate grants and cooperative agreements on behalf of the Forum for Service National Fish Habitat Action Plan funding provided to the Forum. - 8.
+Provide annual updates to the Passage Assessment Database for fish passage restoration projects and assessments funded by the Service. - 9.
 Work with the Forum Coordinator and chair to provide coordination with Regional and National Service Fish and Aquatic Conservation Staff and the National Fish Habitat Board.